-We strive to protect our forests from insects and disease, so we don’t allow any wood from outside the campground.
-We sell kiln dried firewood at the Saco River County Store, so you’ll never be in want of roasting those marshmallows.
+We strive to protect our forests from insects and disease, so we don’t allow any firewood from outside the campground that is not kiln dried with a sticker showing the manufacturer and place of processing.
+Don’t worry, we also sell kiln dried firewood at the Saco River County Store, so you’ll never be in want of roasting those marshmallows.

 For the safety of all campers, fires need to be confined to campfire rings or grills.
-Burning of trash is not allowed. fires can be higher than 24” above the rim of the fire ring, so keep track of it carefully.
-Please don’t feed the fire after 11:00 PM, and all fires need to be completely out by 11:30 PM.
-NH State law states that the fire rings cannot be moved from their location, or else we’ll get fined $1,000.
+Burning of trash is not allowed.
+Fires cannot be higher than 24” above the rim of the fire ring, so keep track of it carefully.
+Please don’t feed the fire after 11:00 PM and all fires need to be completely out by 11:30 PM.
+NH State law states that the fire rings cannot be moved from their location, or else we’ll get fined up to $1,000.
 Be sure to stay by your fire at all times, as unattended fires will be put out; besides, it can get cold at night!

 Good question!
 To secure your reservation, you can pay your deposit by check, cash, MasterCard, Visa, Discover, or even a Saco River Camping Area Gift Card (American Express is not accepted).
 When you check in, you may use any of these except checks (checks are not accepted within 14 days of check-in).

 It wouldn’t be a family camping vacation without the family pet!
-We welcome friendly and well socialized pets; unfortunately, owners who have pets displaying any form of aggressive behavior will be asked to immediately remove the pet from the property.
+Did you know we have two terrific dog parks for your favorite friends?
+We have one dedicated to smaller dogs and one for larger.
+As such, we welcome friendly and well-socialized pets; unfortunately, owners who have pets displaying any form of aggressive behavior will be asked to immediately remove the pet from the property.

-We can’t allow anymore than two pets per site, and we don’t allow wild or exotic pets (including livestock – sorry to your cow Bessie).
+We don’t allow wild or exotic pets (including livestock – sorry to your cow Bessie).
 All pets should be penned, caged, or restrained on a leash no longer than six feet, and they should be attended to at all times.
-Keep in mind pets aren’t allowed in the restrooms, playgrounds, laundry, pavilion, arcade, country store, or pool area.
+Electronic type fences are not permitted.
+Additionally, please inform your visitors that they are not allowed to bring pets into the campground.
+Keep in mind, for sanitary reason pets aren’t allowed in the restrooms, playgrounds, laundry, country store, or pool area.

 And of course, bring plenty of poo bags so you can pick up after your pet!